Skip to main content

 Token expired or sync stopped:

-• Disable and re-enable the connector to re-authenticate
+• OAuth tokens may expire per Atlassian’s policies; disable and re-enable the connector to re-authenticate

 • Check if the OAuth app is still active in Developer Console